 How do I book my TimberTop experience?

 This season we require that all guest have a booking in advance of arrival.
 Most of our guests prefer to book their spot online.
 If you have any issues booking online or wish to book via phone, call us at 506-657-6060 or 1-833-657-6060 and we’d be happy to book your space for you over the phone.
 Please be prepared to pay the full amount for your experience at the time of booking.
-For holidays and weekends, we recommend booking well in advance as these are our busiest times and spaces fill up quickly.
+Especially for holidays and weekends, we recommend booking well in advance as these are our busiest times and spaces fill up quickly.